ChenxingWang93/javascript/README.md

     ```

   <a name="es6-object-concise"></a><a name="3.6"></a>
-  - [3.4](#es6-object-concise) Use property value shorthand. eslint: [`object-shorthand`](https://eslint.org/docs/rules/object-shorthand)
+  - [3.4](#es6-object-concise) Use property value shorthand.属性值简写 eslint: [`object-shorthand`](https://eslint.org/docs/rules/object-shorthand)

     > Why?
-It is shorter and descriptive.
+It is shorter and descriptive.更短且具有描述性

     ```javascript
-    const lukeSkywalker = 'Luke Skywalker';
+    const dreamShake = 'Dream Shake';

-    // bad
+    // bad👎👎👎
     const obj = {
-      lukeSkywalker: lukeSkywalker,
+      dreamShake: dreamShake,
     };

-    // good
+    // good👍👍👍
     const obj = {
-      lukeSkywalker,
+      dreamShake,
     };
     ```

   <a name="objects--grouped-shorthand"></a><a name="3.7"></a>
-  - [3.5](#objects--grouped-shorthand) Group your shorthand properties at the beginning of your object declaration.
+  - [3.5](#objects--grouped-shorthand) Group your shorthand properties at the beginning of your object declaration. 编组简写属性，在对象声明前

     > Why?
-It’s easier to tell which properties are using the shorthand.
+It’s easier to tell which properties are using the shorthand. 哪个属性在使用简写

     ```javascript
-    const anakinSkywalker = 'Anakin Skywalker';
+    const chrisBosh = 'Chris Bosh';
-    const lukeSkywalker = 'Luke Skywalker';
+    const chrisWebber = 'Chris Webber';

-    // bad
+    // bad👎👎👎
     const obj = {
       episodeOne: 1,
       twoJediWalkIntoACantina: 2,
-      lukeSkywalker,
+      chrisBosh,
       episodeThree: 3,
       mayTheFourth: 4,
-      anakinSkywalker,
+      chrisWebber,
     };

-    // good
+    // good👍👍👍
     const obj = {
-      lukeSkywalker,
-      anakinSkywalker,
+      chrisBosh,
+      chrisWebber,
       episodeOne: 1,
       twoJediWalkIntoACantina: 2,
       episodeThree: 3,
       mayTheFourth: 4,
     };
+    //even tho i still cannot tell why the good is good, the bad is bad
     ```

   <a name="objects--quoted-props"></a><a name="3.8"></a>